Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 ## Functions of a DBMS
 <mark>**Data storage, retrieval, and update**</mark>

 	A DBMS must provide users with the ability to store, retrieve, and update data in the database.
 It should hide the internal physical implementation details from users

 <mark>**A user-accessible catalog**</mark>

 	A DBMS must provide a catalog in which descriptions of data items are stored and which is accessible to users.

 **Transaction Support**

 <mark> A DBMS must furnish a mechanism that will ensure that either all updates corresponding to a given transaction are made or that none of them is made.</mark>  This is to prevent the database being in an inconsistent state.
 A transaction is a series of actions, carried out by a single user, or a program that access or changes the contents of the database.

-**Concurrency Control Services**
+**Concurrency Control Services** 🔥

-	A DBMS must furnish a mechanism to ensure that the database is updated correctly when multiple users are updating the database concurrently
+	  A DBMS must furnish a mechanism **to ensure that the database is updated correctly when multiple users are updating the database concurrently**

 **Recovery services**

    A DBMS must furnish a mechanism for recovering the database in the event that the database is damaged in any way.

+**Security services**

-**Security services** A DBMS must furnish a mechanism to ensure that only authorized users can access the database.
+    A DBMS must furnish a mechanism to ensure that only authorized users can access the database.

-**Support for data communication** A DBMS must be capable of integrating with communication software.
+**Support for data communication**

+    A DBMS must be capable of integrating with communication software.

 **Integrity services**

 	A DBMS must furnish a means to ensure that both the data in the database and changes to the data follow a certain rules.

-**Services to promote data independence**  DBMS must include facilities to support the independence of programs from the actual structure of the database.
+**Services to promote data independence**

+    DBMS must include facilities to support the independence of programs from the actual structure of the database.

 **Utility services**

     A DBMS should provide a set of utility services.
 These are tools to help the DBA to administer the database effectively, such as import facilities, monitor facilities, statistical analysis programs, index reorganization facilities, and many others.

 ## *Some Definitions*